ocean-orchestra/ocean-orchestra/_pages/album.md

 layout: page
 title: Album
 ---
-The debut album _¡Beleza!_ is the first record of Ocean Orchestra.
+The album _¡Beleza!_ is the first record of Ocean Orchestra.
 It was released in October 2024 and can be heard on all streaming platforms.
 Here's a few links for streaming: [Apple Music](https://music.apple.com/us/album/beleza/1750691431) - [Tidal](https://tidal.com/browse/artist/5822460?u) - [Spotify](https://open.spotify.com/album/7A27IT0V5p85C3orWxp5Sn?si=YViaemy9SDqbitJqbpBhgw)

 The vinyl print of the record can be ordered by mail.
 Send a request to [contact@oceanorchestra.dk](mailto:contact@oceanorchestra.dk).
 The price is 200 DKK/27 Euro + shipping